 In the Meskendir Valley you will enjoy the scenery.
 And in the one named Devrent, let your imagination run wild.

 The Red Valley sheltered the natural houses of the gnomes.
-And Pink – is famous for its rocks of exceptionally delicate shades.
-They look especially beautiful at dawn.
+And the Pink one is famous for its rocks of exceptionally delicate shades, that look especially beautiful at dawn.

 Near Göreme there is an Open Air Museum, by visiting which you will basically learn everything you need about the early Christian themes in these parts.
 And do not spend a lot of energy on this – the churches are located quite compactly.

 Following the Pigeon Valley, you will reach Uchisar and its castle.
-But it’s better not to walk to Pashabag, the shelter of most of the “fairy chimneys”.
-You will arrive in Cappadocia in early January or, say, in May – the distance is too great.
+But it’s better not to walk to Pashabag, the shelter of most of the “fairy chimneys” – the distance is too great.

 The same applies to Zelva.
 And, of course, to the Ihlara Valley.
 After all, it is